TCP reset attack: Comcast Controversy

 By late 2007, Comcast began using forged TCP resets to cripple peer-to-peer and certain groupware applications on their customers' computers.
 This started a controversy, which was followed by the creation of the Network Neutrality Squad (NNSquad) by Lauren Weinstein, Vint Cerf, David Farber, Craig Newmark and other well-known founders and champions of openness on the Internet.
 In 2008, the NNSquad released the NNSquad Network Measurement Agent, a Windows software program written by John Bartas, which could detect Comcast's forged TCP resets and distinguish them from real endpoint-generated resets.
 The technology to detect the resets was developed from the earlier open-source "Buster" software which used forged resets to block malware and ads in web pages.

 In January 2008, the FCC announced it would investigate Comcast's use of forged resets, and, on August 21, 2008, it ordered Comcast to terminate the practice.

 Prevention

-By encrypting connections using a VPN, the attacker has to do a TCP reset attack on all encrypted connections, causing collateral damage.
+Alongside side with TLS, by encrypting Server Name Indication (SNI) through the utilization of a Encrypted Client Hello, the attacker has to block the whole ECH service provider, causing collateral damage.

+Obfuscating traffic signatures can bypass traffic filtering rules; This method share the same basic idea, like the attacker a man‐in‐the‐middle component set up then intercepts the packet, rewrites or pads it in flight, then sends it on so that a DPI box can no longer recognize the fingerprint of blocked traffic. (such as Proxies/VPNs, HTTPS, SNI, ECH etc.)